 - OPTIONS: typically used to get allowed methods for a resource

 Each request requires a URL representing the API endpoint you are sending the request to and each operation performed on an API is typically associated with an endpoint.
 By default, the base URL is copied from your connection URL if a connection is selected for your request.
 When you enter an endpoint in request configuration, it is added as a suffix to the connection's base URL.

-Assume that you've a Zendesk connection added to your app and you are looking to list your users in Zendesk.
+Assume that you've a Zendesk connection added to your integration and you are looking to list your users in Zendesk.
 Your Zendesk connection's base URL is

 https://acme.zendesk.com is the base URL of the connection.
 By adding